Marcellus Williams is Innocent

 But despite this shocking indictment, the machinery of death carries on, often without any regard for truth, reasonable doubt, or fairness.

-In Texas, Robert Roberson is schedule to die on October for a crime that didn’t even happen, a miscarriage of justice based on junk science so grotesque that it has prompted a broad coalition of bipartisan lawmakers, scientists and doctors, organisations that advocate for people with autism, and the former lead detective who now belives he is innocent to fight for his life.
+In Texas, Robert Roberson is scheduled to die on October for a crime that didn’t even happen, a miscarriage of justice based on junk science so grotesque that it has prompted a broad coalition of bipartisan lawmakers, scientists and doctors, organisations that advocate for people with autism, and the former lead detective who now belives he is innocent to fight for his life.

 In Alabama, Toforest Johnson is awaiting an execution date for a murder he has never been linked to – neither by physical evidence, nor by eyewitness testimony.
 Even his original prosecutor is now calling for a new trial to prove Mr Johnson’s innocence.